heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/PRESENTATION.md

 - UDP - Try to emit from multiple UDP emitters at the same time.
 - Implement and Dockerize the _"Guess the number"_ game (optional).
 - Implement and Dockerize the _"Temperature monitoring"_ application (optional).

+### Now it's your turn!

+- Read the course material.
+- Do the practical content.
+- Ask questions if you have any.

+➡️ [Find the course on GitHub][course].

+**Do not hesitate to help each other!
+There's no need to rush!**

+![bg right w:75%][course-qr-code]

 ## Finished?
 Was it easy?
 Was it hard?